-In general, the SOW described in this RFB requires pre-remedial groundwater gauging, sampling, and reporting on a quarterly basis; final design and installation of the proposed AS/SVE remediation system as described in the February 25, 2019 RAP and May 20, 2019 RAPA; startup and shakedown of the installed remediation system; eight (8) quarters of operation and maintenance (O&M) of the AS/SVE remediation system, system performance monitoring, groundwater gauging, sampling, and reporting during the operation of the remediation system; engineering evaluations of the remediation system's effectiveness after one quarter and four quarters of O&M activity; demonstration of attainment soil sampling; quarterly demonstration of attainment groundwater gauging, sampling, and reporting; RACR preparation and submittal; remediation system decommissioning and restoration; and monitoring well abandonments.
+In general, the SOW described in this RFB requires project management and planning; system installation permitting; pre-remedial groundwater gauging, sampling, and reporting on a quarterly basis; final design and installation of the proposed AS/SVE remediation system as described in the May 1, 2019 RAP; start-up and breakdown of the installed AS/SVE remediation system; eight (8) quarters of operation and maintenance (O&M) of the AS/SVE remediation system, system performance monitoring, groundwater gauging, sampling, and reporting during the operation of the remediation system; engineering evaluations of the remediation system's effectiveness after one quarter and four quarters of O&M activity; treatment and/or disposal of system waste materials; demonstration of attainment soil sampling; quarterly demonstration of attainment groundwater gauging, sampling, and reporting; RACR preparation and submittal; remediation system decommissioning and restoration; and monitoring well abandonments.
 These work scope elements are intended to include all tasks leading to site closure for the covered release impacts in soil and groundwater.
 The SOW contained in this RFB has been developed and structured as a defined work scope-type solicitation.
 Therefore, in reviewing the quality of bids submitted under this type of solicitation, there is a greater emphasis placed on cost over technical approach (as compared to bids offered in response to "Bid to Result" RFBs).
 Nevertheless, technical detail, accuracy, and completeness remain important and are evaluated against the SOW requirements.